JiachengHe/KagglePipeline/README.md

 # KagglePipeline

-I want to build automate the workflow of the data analysis and ML modeling in the Kaggle competition
+I want to automate the workflow of data analysis and ML modeling in Kaggle competitions.

+There is an example on the Titanic competition.